FORUM 18 NEWS SERVICE, Oslo, Norway

 Law enforcement agents also detained 39-year-old Ivan Puyda in the evening of 30 May after a search of his flat.
 The authorities were able to hold him for up to 48 hours before needing to go to court should they wish to extend the period of detention or request house arrest.
 What restrictions, if any, he is now under remains unclear.

-Puyda's detention appears to be connected to the case in Magadan, the jw-russia.org news website reported on 1 June, as the search of his property was approved by Magadan City Court, despite Khabarovsk being nearly a thousand miles away.
+Puyda's detention appears to be connected to the case in Magadan, the jw-russia.org website stated on 1 June, as the search of his property was approved by Magadan City Court, despite Khabarovsk being nearly a thousand miles away.

 Puyda does not appear on the list of founding members of Khabarovsk's former Jehovah's Witness community, according to federal tax records.